Skip to content

 What an incredible day of exploration and inspiration for students at Marty Stevens Learning Center!
 Our alternative education students had the opportunity to visit the Versant Astronomy Center, where they experienced an immersive show on black holesโ€”bringing their science classroom learning to life in a powerful and unforgettable way.
 From there, they continued their day with a University of Maine Orono college tour, helping students see firsthand that higher education is a real and achievable path.
 Students shared these thoughts: โ€œThat was the coolest thing Iโ€™ve ever got to experience!โ€ โ€œThis is the trip I have been looking forward to all year!โ€ Experiences like this not only deepen understanding, but also open doors.
 We are so proud of our students for making meaningful connections and beginning to envision their futures beyond high school.
 A huge thank you to Aspire for supporting this opportunityโ€”encouraging students to explore careers in science and helping fund an experience they wonโ€™t soon forget!

-23 days ago, Tristen Hinkle
+2 months ago, Tristen Hinkle

 students against a brick wall on campus at umo